-High school juniors and seniors, who are residents of the State of Vermont and from a publicly funded high school, are eligible for up to two vouchers for college courses.
+High school juniors and seniors, who are residents of the state of Vermont and enrolled in a publicly funded high school, are eligible for up to two vouchers for college courses.
 Students must apply for a voucher for the semester they wish to enroll in a dual enrollment course.
 Students who attend an independent high school and are not tuitioned by their home district are not eligible for a voucher.

 The college credits dual enrolled students earn are part of their permanent NU transcript, and these courses begin to satisfy degree requirements toward a Norwich degree.
 These credits are transferable to most colleges.

 If you have general questions about the Dual Enrollment Program or are interested in applying, contact: